zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 On receiving a Route Deliver packet and decrypting the payload, we attempt to handle the data as a DHT packet containing one of the request packets associated with the announcement system defined above.
-If a response is generated, it should be sent via a Route Request packet sent to the source of the current packet, addressed to the Sender IP/Port in the payload of the current packet.
+If a response is generated, it should be sent via a Route request packet sent to the source of the current packet, addressed to the Sender IP/Port in the payload of the current packet.